MohanKopalle/ApigeeX/Provisioning/Paid Org/with VPC peering.md

   Instances in a region can have IP addresses that are not grouped in any way.
 As shown in the example, instances from 10.240.0.0/16 are spread unpredictably across regions 1 and 2.
 For example, 10.240.1.4 is in region 2, 10.240.1.5 is in region 1, and 10.240.1.6 is in region 2.

 ![Sample Legacy network Example from Google Docs](Images/no_subnetworks_1.svg)

+Legacy networks have a single global IP address range that cannot be divided into subnets.
+VPC networks are divided into subnets.
+With VPC networks, each Google Cloud region can have zero or more subnets.
+It is not possible to create regional subnets with a legacy network.
 </details>

 <details>